|

 "ransom" is a translation of the Greek word anti-lutron

 which means corresponding price.
 Father Adam, perfect, sinned.
+Death

-who was "holy, harmless, separate from sinners" could
+“holy, harmless, separate from sinners” could.
+(Hebrews 7:26)

-offspring, the human race, from death.
+his offspring, the human race, from death.
 Paul in Romans 5:17 says,

-"Therefore as by the offense of one [Adam], judgment came
+“Therefore as by the offense of one [Adam], judgment came upon

-upon all men to condemnation; even so by the righteousness of one
+all men to condemnation; even so by the righteousness of one

 [Jesus], the free gift came upon all men unto justification of